 Please note that there are specific requirements listed on that website and in the Applicant Guidance Notes to which applicants must attend.
 These includea requirement that the research project proposal be no longer than 750 words in length (excluding bibliography).

 (3) ESRC Studentships

-ESRC North East Doctoral Training Centre Scholarships: Deadline Friday 12th Janaury 2018.
-ESRC Studentships will be available for October 2018 entry.
+ESRC North East Doctoral Training Centre Scholarships: Deadline TBC.
+ESRC Studentships will be available for October 2019 entry.

 The NINE DTP is an exciting new collaboration between seven universities producing world-class research across the full range of social science disciplines.
 NINE DTP builds upon the previous North East Doctoral Training Centre.
 It is offering 50 studentships funded by the UK's Economic and Social Research Council (ESRC) which offer £4,195 towards fees and a maintenance grant of £14,553 national rate for UK applicants.
 Only UK and EU citizens are eligible.
 EU applicants who have not been resident in the UK for the three years prior to the start of their studentship are eligible for a fees-only award (but institutional funds permitting, maintenance awards may be offered to successful EU applicants).

 The scheme welcomes applications from outstanding candidates who can demonstrate evidence of academic excellence at both undergraduate and postgraduate level, as well as evidence of sufficient research skills to undertake the project.
 This generally means a first-class or very good upper-second undergraduate degree and performance at or around distinction level in a Masters degree.

 These studentships require use of a social science methodology, e.g. an element of empirical research.